poissonconsulting/klexdatr/README.md

 Information
 -----------

-For more information, install and load the package and then type `?qlexdatr` at the R terminal.
+For more information, install and load the package and then type `?klexdatr` at the R terminal.

 Acknowledgements
 ----------------